global-hydrodynamics/global-hydrodynamics.github.io/_pages/cmf-meet-2024.md

 All CaMa-Flood developers and users are cordially invited to participate in the meeting.
 Moreover, we extend a warm welcome to all researchers interested in global river hydrodynamics, regardless of whether they are currently using CaMa-Flood.
 We look forward to fostering a diverse and enriching exchange of ideas and collaborations during the event.

 #### **Registration Form & Deadline**
-**~~The deadline to register for the meeting is March 15, 2024.~~ <br>
+**~~<span style="color: red; ">The deadline to register for the meeting is April 7th 2024.</span>~~ <br>
-<span style="color: red; ">Registration deadline is postponed to 7th April 2024.</span> If you plan to attend, please complete the registration form below.
-Timely registration is crucial for us to ensure the best possible experience for all attendees.**
+Official registration period was over.
+If you are considering to join the meeting, please contact the organizing team.
+We may be able to accept late registration.**

 **[Registration on Google Form](https://forms.gle/PjM6u6KPhpZvVZMaA)**